(Updated 8/18/2023) Description of the 10th class of inductees to the California Hall of Fame.

 An exhibition of artifacts on loan from the 10th class of California Hall of Fame Inductees runs through September 10th at the California Museum.
 See related post: California Hall of Fame – Inductees (Part 1 of 2).

 I visited the California Museum, located on O Street at Archives Plaza, to view the California Hall of Fame exhibit.
-I decided on a Sunday excursion to the California Museum as I thought parking would be a lot easier – and I knew it would be free to boot!
+I decided on a Sunday excursion as I knew parking would be a lot easier – and free to boot!

 The California Museum is open on Sundays from 12:00 p.m. to 5:00 p.m.
 Hours on Tuesday through Saturday are 10:00 a.m. to 5:00 p.m.
 It is closed on Mondays.